Quarantines at 2 LA universities amid US measles outbreak

 This year, California's cases stretch across 11 counties and affect patients from 5 months old to 55.

-More than 76% of patients were not vaccinated or didn't receive the recommended two doses of vaccine, Smith said.
+More than 76% of patients were not vaccinated or did not receive the recommended two doses of vaccine, Smith said.
 Fourteen of those infected had traveled overseas to countries including Philippines, Thailand, India and Ukraine.

 Measles in most people causes fever, runny nose, cough and a rash all over the body.
-However, a very small fraction of those infected can suffer complications such as pneumonia and a dangerous swelling of the brain.
+However, a small fraction of those infected can have complications such as pneumonia and a dangerous swelling of the brain.

 The Centers for Disease Control and Prevention recommends the vaccine for everyone over a year old, except for people who had the disease as children.
 Those who have had measles are immune.